Your Genesys Blog Subscription has been confirmed!

 Learn how to use customer journey analytics to understand behaviors and shape experiences.

-So, how are leading enterprises using customer journey analytics in the real world?
-We’ve segmented common customer journey analytics examples into four main categories:
+So, how are leading enterprises using customer journey analytics tools in the real world?
+We’ve segmented four common customer journey analytics examples that demonstrate the full potential of artificial intelligence (AI)-powered experience orchestration:

-In this blog, we’ll explore how businesses across industries are leveraging customer journey analytics in a variety of ways — from reducing churn to improving customer satisfaction.
+In this post, we’ll explore how businesses across industries are leveraging customer journey analytics — from reducing churn to improving customer satisfaction.

-Let’s dive into the first category of these customer journey analytics examples.
+Let’s examine the first category of these customer journey examples.

 Efficiently delivering services and experiences to customers is a defining challenge for enterprises.
 Streamlining operations and reducing the cost to serve are major priorities.
 But before beginning, organizations must prioritize which new initiative will most affect customer satisfaction and the bottom line.

-Journey analytics enables you to effectively manage and measure customer journeys, revealing opportunities to optimize experiences and reduce costs.
+Journey analytics enables you to effectively manage and measure customer touchpoints, revealing opportunities to optimize experiences and reduce costs.

 Costs associated with overdue payments are a huge problem for the utilities industry, not only because of the lost revenue due to lack of payment, but also in truck rolls — when a technician is sent to the residence to disconnect service — as well as service call costs.